 Avoid the issues with taking the GRE when you choose to attend one of these grad schools that don’t require a GRE.

 Tuition rates listed for each school cover the cost of each credit hour, and does not include the cost of any required fees or supplies.
 Some tuition rates are estimated where a school charges different tuition rates for different programs.
 It is ultimately the responsibility of the student to know the cost of tuition and all related fees to pursue a graduate degree or to complete a particular graduate program.

-Here are the Best Grad Schools that Don’t Require GRE!
+The Best 13 Grad Schools that Don’t Require GRE

 Earn a graduate degree at Western Governors University, which is one of the grad schools that don’t require GRE score submission.
 There are four online colleges that are part of the school.
 Consider the seven master’s level programs in business, 16 graduate degree options for teachers, four graduate programs in information technology, and eight graduate degree options in nursing and health.

 The university offers students the benefit of starting classes on the first of the month, any month, throughout the year, after the student is accepted and enrolled at the school.